 An offshoot from the original 4505 Meats, this burger and 'cue shack is one for the Divis books.
 This butcher-owned and operated spot takes meat and barbecue seriously.
 Get any burger Big Mac-style (which ensures fried mac 'n' cheese on top), or any bit of baby back ribs or succulent brisket, then post up out back on the outdoor patio.

 This upscale West Loop restaurant is known for its European flair and sophisticated American diner-style eats.
 Au Cheval usually has a wait out the door at peak dinner hours because it's home to iconic signature items like the fried house-made bologna sandwich and the so-called single burger, which actually comes with two thin patties and is topped with American cheese, house Dijonnaise, pickles, and if you know what's good for you, the optional bacon and fried egg add-ons.
 The brasserie-like space includes an open kitchen and a bar where local, domestic, and international beers are all on tap.

 This East Village gastropub specializes in some of New York's favorite things: American comfort food, small plates, and weekend brunch.
-While regulars love it for its insanely delicious steakhouse burger (topped with cheese and caramelized onions), the specials menu is not to be overlooked.
+While regulars love the Brindle Room for its decadently simple Steakhouse Burger (topped with American cheese and caramelized onions), the specials menu is not to be overlooked.

 Chez Fonfon may be a classic French bistro, but it plates an All-American caliber burger, topped with Comte, lettuce, cornichons, and a tomato slice.

 These guys take their burgers seriously.
 Translation: the pickles and mayo are homemade, and the twin patties in the house burger weigh a grand total of 6.5oz.
 You'll leave feeling full and satisfied, after washing it all down with one of Company's American brews on tap, of course.